p0mvn/hypersplit/README.md

 - [X](https://x.com/akhtariev)
 - Telegram: `@rakhtariev`

+## Future Enhancements

+- **Gas abstraction**
+  - Building a gas manager and a fee contract.
+In the background, LiFi would first deposit into a contract that would:
+    - Subtract taker fee
+    - Split the funds into a small amount for gas + USDT.
+As an alternative design for handling gas funds, we are evaluating:
+      - Using LiFuel
+      - Pre-funding gas for the users
+    - In both cases, ensuring solvency through taker fees.
+- **Enhance on-ramp**
+  - Support any token on any chain supported by LiFi
+  - Apple Pay on-ramp through Coinbase
+- **Photo-centric Bill creation UX**
+  - Take a photo of the receipt and automatically extract the items and their prices through LLMs.
+- **Multi-currency support**
+  - Continue settling in USDT on Hyperliquid but display amounts in other currencies (EUR, GBP, etc.)

 ## Live Deployment

 If you'd like to test the live backend while building the mobile app, you can integrate against the live backend: